This post may contain affiliate links. Please read our disclosure policy.

 - Remove wings from the oven and pour the sauce over top.
 Mix the wings on the parchment paper until coated.
 Slide parchment out from under the wings.

-- Turn oven to broil and broil wings for 10 minutes or until golden.
+- Turn oven to broil and broil wings until golden.

 Video